 Dr. Felger and his wife and collaborator, Silke Schneider, live in Silver City.

 STORYTELLERS Bring a Treat to Grant County’s School Children

-Storytellers Liz Mangual and Bob Kanegis, from Albuquerque, New Mexico, visited classrooms at Cliff School on November 8 and Montessori School on November 9, a segment of the Gila Valley Library’s literacy programming funded by a grant from United Way.
+Storytellers Liz Mangual and Bob Kanegis, from Albuquerque, New Mexico, visited classrooms at Cliff School on November 8, 2017, and Montessori School on November 9, 2017, for a segment of the Gila Valley Library’s literacy programming funded by a grant from United Way.